IriLrnr/EvIBM/DOCUMENTATION.md

 - `dispersion`: the chance of the offspring dispersing
 - `mutation`: the tax of genomic mutation

  The last values are less obvious, and are there because what we are modeling is spatial.
 Rho is the average density around an individual at t = 0.
 The parameter `density` keeps the number of how many individuals correspond to 60% of the density.
+To correct the `ceil` rounding, we subtract an epslon so the density is in a desired range.

  The parameter `max neighbors` keeps the minimum number of neighboors an individual need around it, so it won't be considered isolated.

 ### Structures <a name="structures"></a>